-The transcendental argument for the existence of God is the argument which attempts to prove God’s existence by arguing that logic, morals, and science ultimately presuppose the Christian worldview and that God’s transcendent character is the source of logic and morals.
+The transcendental argument for the existence of God is the argument that attempts to prove God’s existence by arguing that logic, morals, and science ultimately presuppose the theistic worldview and that God’s transcendent character is the source of logic and morals.
 The transcendental argument for the existence of God argues that without the existence of God it is impossible to prove anything because, in the atheistic world, you cannot justify or account for universal laws.

 Deductive reason presupposes the laws of logic.
 But why do the laws of logic hold?
 For the Christian and other theists, there is a transcendent standard for reasoning.
 As the laws of logic are reduced to being materialistic entities, they cease to possess their law-like character.
 But the laws of logic are not comprised of matter; they apply universally and at all times.
 The laws of logic are contingent upon God’s unchanging nature and are necessary for deductive reasoning.
 The invariability, sovereignty, transcendence, and immateriality of God are the foundation for the laws of logic.
 Thus, rational reasoning would be impossible without the biblical God.

 The atheist might respond, “Well, I can use the laws of logic, and I am an atheist.”
 But this argument is illogical.
 Logical reasoning requires the existence of a transcendent and immaterial God, not a profession of belief in Him.
 The atheist can reason, but within his own worldview his reasoning cannot rationally be accounted for.